open-telemetry/opentelemetry-specification/specification/metrics/api-user.md

 values are entered in a single call, the SDK is potentially able to implement an atomic update, from the exporter's point of view.
-Calls to `RecordBatch` may potentially reduce costs because the SDK can enqueue a single bulk update, or take a lock only once, for example.
+Calls to `RecordBatch` may potentially reduce cost because the SDK can enqueue a single bulk update, or take a lock only once, for example.

 ##### Missing label keys